Welcome to the Paediatric Accident and Emergency Department

 This ensures that those with the most life threatening problems are seen and treated first.

 The department is open 24 hours a day, 365 days a year.
 We are one of a small number of units throughout the UK who provide this level of service.
 We see approximately 28,000 children a year aged 0-17 years old with various illnesses and injuries.
 We are divided into two wings – Paediatric Accident and Emergency and Resus.
 Resus is a separate area where patients with life threatening problems are treated, and who may be called PRIORITIES.
 You may hear of these over the A&E tannoy system.
-When we have a “priority”, we are likely to have less nurses and doctors in the department as they will be helping with and treating the patient who has a life-threatening problem.
+When we have a “priority”, we are likely to have fewer nurses and doctors in the department as they will be helping with and treating the patient who has a life-threatening problem.
 You should be told by a nurse if this is happening as it may lead to a delay in the treatment of you or your child.

 Our Mission Statement